ichadalavada/ichadalavada/README.md

 and how narrative length and number of redactions effect performance.
 This resulted in the following paper that is under review: https://arxiv.org/abs/2412.08680.

 As a Breakthrough Tech Artificial Intelligence Fellow, I applied the knowledge from my coursework as a machine learning consultant for the Bowerly Residential Community (BRC).
-We developed a [chatbot]([url](https://github.com/ichadalavada/BRC_Nightstaff_Chatbot)) that can aid overwhelmed night shift staffers easily access private corporate documents that outline procedures for emergency situations.
+We developed a chatbot that can aid overwhelmed night shift staffers easily access private corporate documents that outline procedures for emergency situations.
 As the BRC works to support New York's homeless population with housing and employment opporunities, there are a lot of crucial, time-sensitive situations where support is required.
+The following link redirects to the open-sourced project: https://github.com/ichadalavada/BRC_Nightstaff_Chatbot.

 <!--
 **ichadalavada/ichadalavada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.